Background pattern

 If you forget to use VEGZELMA

-If you interrupt treatment with VEGZELMA
+If you stop treatment with VEGZELMA

-If you have any other doubts about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Allergic reactions
+Allergic Reactions

 • high blood pressure,

-• decrease in the number of blood cells, including white blood cells that help fight infections (this may be accompanied by fever), and platelets that help blood to clot,
+• decrease in the number of blood cells, including white blood cells that help fight infections (this may be accompanied by fever), and platelets that help blood clot,

 • fatigue,